Othello (1951 film): 1992 restoration

 In 1992, Beatrice Welles-Smith, daughter of Orson Welles, supervised a restoration of the film, which saw over $1,000,000 spent on improving the picture quality, resynchronizing the audio, adding extra sound effects, and completely rerecording the music in stereo.
 Although the restoration was greeted with positive reviews upon its release, it subsequently came under attack for numerous technical flaws and alterations.
 Further alterations were made between the restoration's theatrical release and its home media release, after complaints that the opening scene lacked the Gregorian chanting it had previously had, and another scene was missing entirely.
 This is the only version which has been available on VHS and DVD since the mid-1990s, since legal action by Beatrice Welles has blocked either version released by Orson Welles from being sold.
 This version runs to 91 minutes.

 Multiple film historians criticized the restoration work.
-Jonathan Rosenbaum argued that numerous changes were made against Welles' intent and that the restoration was incompetent, having used as its source an original distribution print with a flawed soundtrack.
+Jonathan Rosenbaum argued that numerous changes were made against Welles's intent and that the restoration was incompetent, having used as its source an original distribution print with a flawed soundtrack.
 In fact, the visual elements of the 1992 restoration utilized a fine-grain master positive — discovered in a storage facility in New Jersey — as its source, not a distribution print.
 The audio came from a distribution print that was resynchronized, virtually syllable by syllable, by the restoration team to match the master positive.
 As some voice parts had music underneath, the newly recorded music and effects track had to match whatever music was underneath the dialogue, leading to inconsistencies.
 The flaw in the American cut's soundtrack is how white noise is audible in the background throughout dialogue and music, but that the noise cuts out when there is no action—meaning the white noise is more noticeable whenever it returns.
 The restoration sought to minimize this problem, but it is still present in places.
-By contrast, the white noise problem is not present to begin with in Welles' original 1952 European cut.
+By contrast, the white noise problem is not present to begin with in Welles's original 1952 European cut.